VajiraK/Chinook/README.md

 2. Favorite / unfavorite tracks.
 An automatic playlist should be created named "My favorite tracks"

-	* Add dependancy injected config to customize favorits playlist name and id if needed.
-This is not requred for the task but done for more flexibility.
+	* Add dependency injected config to customize favorite playlist name and ID if needed.
+This is not required for the task but done for more flexibility.
 	* Favorites playlist ID is configured as 0.
 	* ArtixtPage.razor  favorites add/remove implemented.